EngelLau/ObsidianMasterThesis/Master_Thesis/Methods.md

-This chapter should explain how DynaMiCs works which omptimization steps and parameters were used.
+This chapter should explain how DynaMiCs works which optimization steps and parameters were used.
 Additionaly the different Benchmarks and Application steps should be described

 ## Data